BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## What is needed to Run Bitcoin Cache Machine

 If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
-BCM data-center workload components run as background server-side processes, so you'll usually want to have one or more always-on computers with a reliable Internet connection, especially if you're running something like BTCPay Server, which serves web pages (e.g., invoices) to external third parties or running a liquidity-providing Lightning node.
-User-facing GUI applications such as Electrum Wallet are containerized.
-You can run BCM data-center workloads in a hardware-based VM (default) or directly on bare-metal.
+BCM data-center workload components run as background server-side processes, so you'll usually want to have one or more always-on computers with a reliable Internet connection, especially if you're running something like BTCPay Server, which serves web pages (e.g., invoices) to external third parties or running a liquidity-providing Lightning node or acting a JoinMarket maker.
+You can run BCM data-center workloads in a hardware-based VM (default) or directly on bare-metal Ubuntu.
+User-facing GUI applications such as Electrum Wallet run within the context of docker which is automatically installed via snap.

 All you need to get started is an SSH endpoint running Ubuntu 18.04.
 When running BCM standalone such a user-facing desktop or laptop, data center workloads run within the context of [KVM-based Virtual Machine](https://www.linux-kvm.org/page/Main_Page) if supported by the hardware.
 README.md in the `cluster` directory has more details on prepping a bare-bones Ubuntu Server for a dedicated back-end server.